Could Your Long-Term Care Premiums Be Hiding in Plain Sight?

 A 1035 exchange allows an insured person to exchange one financial product for another of like kind (meaning same owner, same insured party) without having the transaction count as a sale and be subject to taxes.
 (Any surrender charges on the original policy would still apply, however.)

 Whereas 1035 exchanges have been available for life insurance and annuities for years, the Pension Protection Act of 2006 opened the floodgates for exchanges from life insurance and annuity products into hybrid life/long-term care and annuity/long-term care products or pure long-term care products.
-Financial planning guru Michael Kitces delves into the history in this article; the provision that allows for annuity/life insurance exchanges into long-term care product went into effect beginning in 2010.
+The provision that allows for annuity/life insurance exchanges into long-term care products went into effect beginning in 2010.
 Another benefit of conducting a 1035 exchange into a long-term care product is that even if the original product had an embedded gain, the ability to take tax-free withdrawals from the long-term care policy provides a tax-advantaged way to obtain long-term care insurance.
 Only qualified long-term care insurance policies (all of them on the market today) are eligible for a 1035 exchange.
-Meanwhile, as Kitces notes, the annuity must be nonqualified, meaning it was purchased with aftertax dollars rather than inside the confines of a retirement plan.
+Meanwhile, the annuity must be nonqualified, meaning it was purchased with aftertax dollars rather than inside the confines of a retirement plan.

 Needless to say, deciding whether a 1035 exchange is a good fit for you, and making sure that you're thinking through the key variables, is a complicated exercise.
 That underscores the value of seeking qualified, objective advice before proceeding.
 But for people whose life insurance or annuity products have outlived their usefulness, it's an approach worth considering.